-Danelo Cavalcante spotted in Pennsylvania town as search enters eighth day
+Danelo Cavalcante’s manhunt in ninth day as prison officer placed on leave

 Daniel Cavalcante escape video

-The manhunt for convicted killer Danelo Cavalcante has now entered its eighth day with details beginning to emerge about how he managed to escape from prison in Pennsylvania.
+The manhunt for convicted killer Danelo Cavalcante has now entered its ninth day with details beginning to emerge about how he managed to escape from prison in Pennsylvania.

 Cavalcante, 34, escaped from Chester County Prison days after he was sentenced to life without parole for stabbing his ex-girlfriend Deborah Brandao, 31, to death in front of her two small children.
 He is also wanted for a 2017 murder in Brazil.